pedrovtof/Challenges/SevenDaysOfCode/FullStack/Front-end/7-Days-of-Code-Alura/7dayOfcode/Desafios.md

 ## Desafio 4 -->

 ### Você já brincou de tentar adivinhar o número que seu amigo ou amiga estava pensando?
 Hoje você vai voltar na infância e fazer exatamente isso.
 Mas agora, o jogo vai ser contra o próprio computador!
+### Have you ever played a game where you try to guess the number your friend is thinking?
+Today, you’ll go back to your childhood and do exactly that, but this time, the game will be against the computer!

 Você deve criar um programinha que comece com um valor específico pré-definido entre 0 a 10 para o número que você vai adivinhar (7, por exemplo).